34 Brilliant WD-40 Hacks You Can Use Around the House

 Renew Faded Plastic Furniture

 Bring color and shine back to faded plastic patio furniture.
 Simply spray WD-40 directly on the surface and wipe with a clean, dry cloth.
 You’ll be surprised at the results.

 Remove ‘Paint Rub’ From Another Car

 Picture this: you return to your parked car to find that while you were gone, another vehicle got a bit too close for comfort.
 Luckily there’s no dent, but now your car has a blotch of “paint rub” from the other car on it.
 To remove paint-rub stains on your car and restore its original finish, spray the affected area with WD-40, wait a few seconds, then wipe with a clean rag.
-Be sure you’re not wasting money on your car with these maintenance tasks.

 Clean Carpet Stains